appdevdesigns/ab-production-stack/README.md

   * **./data**

-    This is where the main AppBuilder Sails component will store any files uploaded by users.
+    This is where AppBuilder will store any files uploaded by users.

 # Usage